 The 2018 iPhones feature 5.8-inch (iPhone XS), 6.5-inch (iPhone XS Max), and a 6.1-inch (iPhone XR) displays.
 Same goes for the iPhone 11 (6.1-inches), iPhone 11 Pro (5.8-inches), and iPhone 11 Pro Max (6.5-inches).

 Korea's ETNews reports that Apple's planning to use thinner OLED displays on the 5.4-inch and 6.7-inch models.
 It's unclear if the change will lead to thinner designs.

 A recent note from JP Morgan analyst Samik Chatterjee states that Apple will release four new iPhone models in the fall of 2020 including a 5.4-inch model, two 6.1-inch models, and a 6.7-inch model.

 Kuo backs up this information in a new research note.
 He claims Apple will launch a 5.4-inch iPhone, two 6.1-inch iPhone models, and one 6.7-inch iPhone in the second half of 2020.
 All of them should come with OLED displays.

-So if the current sizes aren't big enough or you're interested in a smaller iPhone, think about waiting for the 2020 crop of iPhones.
+So if the current sizes aren't to your liking, think about waiting for the 2020 crop of iPhones.